TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-10-5-advices-i-would-love-to-get-before-starting-to-maintain-open-source.md

 ## 2. Don't Keep Every feature You Have

 When I started my first open-source PHP packages, called Zenify, I focused to have as many features as possible.
-I though it's the way to success - all frameworks did it.
+I thought it's the way to success - all frameworks did it.

 Then I became [ApiGen](https://github.com/apigen/apigen) maintainer in 2014.
-It had over 30 options to configure: file encoding , colors in the command line, coding style check (oh yeah), enable/disable progress bar, check for newer version and many more.
+It had over 30 options to configure: file encoding, colors in the command line, coding style check (oh yeah), enable/disable progress bar, check for newer version and many more.
 First I added more features that were requested and felt great, that the package is growing in its value. **But does eating more and more food make your more healthy?
 The more feature there was, the more difficult it was to refactoring, to test and to add new features.**

 ### Find Out What You Don't Need